Skip to content

 • Bond Flow ID: must equal the receiver’s.

-• Scheduler: Media-aware is the default — walks H.264 / HEVC NAL units and duplicates IDR frames across the two lowest-RTT paths.
-Use Weighted RTT for non-video data where IDR detection is a no-op, or Round Robin when all paths are near-identical.
+• Scheduler: Adaptive is the default — walks H.264 / HEVC NAL units and duplicates IDR frames across the two best paths, and discovers each leg’s usable capacity so the split tracks measured bandwidth (right for heterogeneous cellular + satellite bonds).
+Use Media-aware for the legacy RTT-only split, Weighted RTT for non-video data where IDR detection is a no-op, or Round Robin when all paths are near-identical.

 • Retransmit buffer (packets): 8192 default.
 Must exceed send_rate_pps × worst_NACK_round_trip_seconds.